Ecogenomics/GTDBTk/README.md

 A manuscript describing the GTDB-Tk is currently being prepared:

-* Chaumeil PA, Hugenholtz P, Parks DH.
-2018.
+* Chaumeil PA, Mussig AJ, Hugenholtz P, Parks DH.
+2019.
 GTDB-Tk: A toolkit to classify genomes with the Genome Taxonomy Database. \<in prep\>.

 In the meantime, if you find the GTDB-Tk useful please cite this GitHub page or the GTDB taxonomy: